Major On The Majors

 Have you ever heard the saying, “Just major on the majors”?
 I had not until a number of years ago.
 What it basically means is focus the majority of your time on the most important items.
 This was a phrase my former CEO would say to me during our one-on-one touchpoints.
 “Major on the Majors Mannix”.
 At first, I was a bit put off and a little offended.
 Did he really think I didn’t understand what the priorities were?
 However, what I didn’t realize, being an over achiever and a caretaker, I was trying to take care of everything and everyone.
 In my mind, to be successful meant to accomplish everything and do it exceptionally well.
 I must have believed that there was a big “S” under my shirt.
 The reality is there wasn’t one and I am not a superhero, so I crashed and burned.
 I learned the hard way you can’t please everyone, self-sacrifice helps no one and there are only 24 hours in a day.

 LOVE - Where most people and leaders fail is constantly self-sacrificing.
-One of the critical tools we talk about in our upcoming book “The 5Ls: The Gift a of Balanced Life” is the Oxygen Mask Theory.
+One of the critical tools we talk about in our #1 New Release Bestselling book “The 5Ls - The Gift a of Balanced Life” is the Oxygen Mask Theory.
 Just like in a plane you need to put your oxygen mask on you first.
 You can not help others if you do not take care of yourself first.
 Bottom Line.

 LAUGHTER - Not taking yourself too seriously is key to your mental wellbeing and your long-term success and ability to perform.
 You are not a superhero, and you can’t do it all.
 I know that might sound shocking but it’s reality.
 So put away your cape and learn to use stress management and the power of positive thinking.
 Oh, and enjoy life and laugh a bit.
 It will work wonders.